commonlyjs/commonly/README.md

 ### Why Commonly?
 There are many attempts to expand the core API of JavaScript, but I never found any that would be fitting in most of my projects or without any annoyances.

+One annoyance I simply cannot cope with is a gimmicky API.
+Sometimes mutation of data cannot be avoided and that's fine, but when it does it should try to be as explicit about it as possible.
+Spontaneous data mutation is unacceptable.
+In spite of the fact that JavaScript does not support function overloading, you sometimes get to see complex signatures with multiple if/else/typeof/instanceof just to emulate such language feature.

 I am an avid TypeScript user, so whenever I install a dependency to my project I always need to match the correct type definitions.
 Unfortunately, often those type definitions are either missing, out of date or simply broken.

-One annoyance I simply cannot cope with is a gimmicky API.
-Blablba...

 What often is overlooked in those libraries is the debugging experience, stacktraces in such happen to be just awful.